190930-UTA-CW-Go/project2-AGDJ/README.md

 # JAG-D
-Is an application which can be used to manage your multiple clients with a single point master server machine.
+Is an application which can be used to manage your multiple clients with a single master server machine.
 The application is able to install a list of selected applications from the apt package on multiple client machines.
 ##
 Download Go if not already installed.
 Here is an easy setup for Ubuntu machines.
 ```bash